 GST/HST and QST returns

 The deadline for remitting net GST/HST and QST has been extended to June 30, 2020, for all returns to be filed between March 27 and June 1, 2020.
 The same applies to instalment payments.

 In light of the federal Minister of Finance's announcement on March 27, 2020, and in order to harmonize the QST system with the GST/HST system, the filing deadlines remain unchanged.
 Persons who are able to do so must file their GST/HST and QST returns by the normal deadlines to facilitate tax compliance and administration.

 However, because of the current situation, no late-filing penalty will be charged if the returns are filed no later than June 30, 2020.

-If you continue to experience difficulty in filing GST/HST and QST returns or remitting amounts after June 30, contact us to enter into a payment agreement or to apply to have your penalties and interest cancelled.
+If you continue to experience difficulty in filing GST/HST and QST returns or remitting amounts after June 30, you can contact us to enter into a payment agreement or you can apply in writing to have your penalties and interest cancelled.
 Cancellations will be granted on a case-by-case basis.
 See Payment Agreements and Application for Cancellation of Interest, Penalties or Charges for more information.

 Tax on lodging

 The usual April 30, 2020, deadline for the first calendar quarter of 2020 has been extended to July 31, 2020, for both filing the return and remitting the related tax.